The American Migraine Foundation estimates that more than 36 million Americans get them, women 3 times more often than men.

 The terms for two types of migraine headaches refer to the symptoms that signal when one is about to start, called an aura.

-An aura can start 1 hour before the pain and last from 15 minutes to 1 hour.
+An aura can start 1 hour before the pain and usually last for 15 minutes to 1 hour.
 Visual auras include:

 Other auras can affect your other senses.
 You might just have a "funny feeling" and not be able to describe the sensation.
 You could also have ringing in the ears or changes in smell (such as strange odors), taste, or touch.